 Employment growth and high replacement needs will result in numerous job openings for general office clerks.
 The demand will also increase (especially in smaller businesses) because they perform a variety of administrative support tasks as opposed to clerks with very specific functions.

-An office clerk is someone who typically works in an office doing a little bit of everything; answering phones, bookkeeping, filing, mailing, message delivery, data processing, running errands, sorting mail etc.
+An office clerk performs a variety of general office tasks, such as answering phones, bookkeeping, filing, mailing, message delivery, data processing, running errands, and sorting mail.

 4. Personal Care Aide